-- on an actual basis; - on a pro forma basis, giving effect to (1) the conversion of all our outstanding convertible preferred stock as of December 31, 2012 into an aggregate of 14,480,088 shares of our common stock upon closing of this offering, (2) the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus, (3) the conversion of our outstanding preferred stock warrants into common stock warrants, and the related reclassification of the warrant liability to stockholders' equity (deficit), and (4) the filing of our amended and restated certificate of incorporation, which will occur upon the closing of this offering; and - on a pro forma as adjusted basis, reflecting the pro forma adjustments discussed above and giving further effect to the sale by us of 7,320,000 shares of our common stock at the initial public offering price, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis, giving effect to (1) the conversion of all our outstanding convertible preferred stock as of December 31, 2012 into an aggregate of 14,480,088 shares of our common stock upon closing of this offering, (2) the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus (based on an assumed prospectus date of April 10, 2013), (3) the conversion of our outstanding preferred stock warrants into common stock warrants, and the related reclassification of the warrant liability to stockholders' equity (deficit), and (4) the filing of our amended and restated certificate of incorporation, which will occur upon the closing of this offering; and - on a pro forma as adjusted basis, reflecting the pro forma adjustments discussed above and giving further effect to the sale by us of shares of our common stock at an assumed initial public offering price of \$ per share (the mid-point of the range set forth on the cover of this prospectus), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

+The pro forma information below is illustrative only and our capitalization following the closing of this offering will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
 You should read this table together with "Selected Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and the related notes appearing elsewhere in this prospectus.

-- As of December 31, 2012 Actual Pro Forma Pro Forma As Adjusted (una udited) (in thousar nds, except per sl nare amounts) Cash and cash equivalents \$ 19,906 19,906 \$ 113,058 Redeemable convertible preferred stock: Redeemable convertible preferred stock warrant liability \$ 7,512 \$ - \$ - Redeemable convertible preferred stock; \$0.001 par value: 107,723 69,679,299 shares authorized, 51,404,514 shares issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma; no shares authorized, issued or outstanding, pro forma as adjusted Stockholders' deficit: Preferred stock, \$0.001 par value; no shares authorized, no shares issued and outstanding actual; 10,000,000 shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted Common stock, \$0.001 par value; 89,700,000 shares authorized, 3 17 24 1,533,995 shares issued and outstanding, actual; 200,000,000 shares authorized, 17,090,085 shares issued and outstanding, pro forma; 200,000,000 shares authorized, 24,410,085 shares issued and outstanding, pro forma as adjusted 116105 200 242 Additional paid-in capital 116,197 209,342 Accumulated other comprehensive loss (2) (2) (2) Accumulated deficit (101,032) (102,008) (102,008) Total stockholders' equity (deficit) (101,031) 14,204 107,356 Total capitalization \$ 14,204 \$ 14,204 \$ 107,356
+As of December 31, 2012 Actual Pro Forma Pro Forma As Adjusted (1) (una audited) (in thousa ands, except per sh are amounts) Cash and cash equivalents \$ 19,906 19,906 \$ Redeemable convertible preferred stock: Redeemable convertible preferred stock warrant liability \$ 7,512 \$ - \$ Redeemable convertible preferred stock; \$0.001 par value: 107,723 69,679,299 shares authorized, 51,404,514 shares issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma; no shares authorized, issued or outstanding, pro forma as adjusted Stockholders' deficit: Preferred stock, \$0.001 par value; no shares authorized, no shares issued and outstanding actual; 10,000,000 shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted Common stock, \$0.001 par value; 89,700,000 shares authorized, 3 17 1,533,995 shares issued and outstanding, actual; 200,000,000 shares authorized, 16,955,584 shares issued and outstanding, pro forma; 200,000,000 shares authorized, shares issued and outstanding, pro forma as adjusted Additional paid-in capital 115,221 Accumulated other comprehensive loss (2) (2) Accumulated deficit (101,032) (101,032) Total stockholders' equity (deficit) (101,031) 14,204 Total capitalization \$ 14,204 \$ 14,204 \$